Got Wandering Feet? 12 Places That Will Pay You to Move There

 Oklahoma’s second-largest city is offering to pay remote workers $10,000 cash to relocate there through its Tulsa Remote program.

-You’ll get $10,000 upfront cash with a purchase/lease agreement on a home or apartment.
+You’ll get $10,000 cash in the form of relocation expenses, a monthly stipend, and the rest at the end of the year.
 And they’ll throw in a 36-month membership at a coworking space so you don’t have to work all by your lonesome.

 The only requirements are that you must: